Salman2301/wix-alert-component/README.md

   And for mobile
   1. top
   2. bottom

-  By default the alert will be center horizontally,
+  By default the alert will be center horizontally for mobile,

   Responsive Demo:

   ![responsive](/readmeDoc/responsive.gif)